grucloud/grucloud/docusaurus/docs/azure/resources/Storage/StorageAccount.md

                   type: 'string',
                   description: 'Resource identifier of the UserAssigned identity to be associated with server-side encryption on the storage account.', 'x-ms-client-name': 'EncryptionUserAssignedIdentity'
+                },
+                federatedIdentityClientId: {
+                  type: 'string',
+                  description: 'ClientId of the multi-tenant application to be used in conjunction with the user-assigned identity for cross-tenant customer-managed-keys server-side encryption on the storage account.', 'x-ms-client-name': 'EncryptionFederatedIdentityClientId'
                 }
               }
             }